thehajime/asiabsdcon-1803/content.md

 -->

 - by 'democratic' I meant
- - *any entities (users, software, networks) should do anything as they wish IF there is an interesting idea.*
+ - *any entities (users, software, networks) CAN do anything as they wish IF there is (even small) a concensus*

 Note:
 --- this is a lesson learnt from 3.11